vitreusx/pas-cg/docs/source/user/output.md

 - data pertaining to the entire simulation (i.e. all trajectories);
 - data pertaining to a given trajectory;
 - data pertaining to a given *snapshot*, emitted at a regular interval.
+This report may also include files - however, there is an option to emit scalar statistics and the entire files at different intervals.

 ```{warning}
 At the moment, one does **not** have the option for including or excluding data from the